idescat/visual/readme.md

 Number between 0 and 0.49.
 Default: 0.05.
 It determines the color assignation.
 For example, 0.05 assigns colors excluding values below the 5th percentile and above the 95th percentile.

 # Maps
+The following sample maps are provided:

+* Catalonia by municipalities, counties and provinces (3 maps)
+* Counties of Catalonia by municipalities (41 maps)
+* United States of America by states (1 map)

-Sample maps are stored at the [maps folder](https://github.com/idescat/visual/tree/master/maps).
-A map is a Javascript file that adds a new property (the name of the map) to the VisualJS.map object.
+They are stored at the [maps folder](https://github.com/idescat/visual/tree/master/maps).

+A map is a UTF-8 Javascript file that adds a new property (the name of the map) to the VisualJS.map object.
 The value of this new property is a Visual map object.

 ### Visual map object